Pablo Chavarría: Lens

-Stade de Reims
+Reims

 It was announced that Chavarría would be joining Reims, signing a two–year contract with an option of extension on 8 July 2016.

 Chavarría made his Reims debut in the opening game of the season, playing the whole game, in a 1–1 draw against Amiens.
 Weeks later, on 17 August 2016, against Real Madrid in a friendly match, Chavarría scored a hat–trick, in a 5–3 defeat.
 After sidelined with an injury, he returned to the first team and continued to feature.
-It wasn't until on 28 October 2016 when he scored his first goal for Reims, in a 1–0 win over Le Havre.
+On 28 October 2016, he scored his first goal for Reims, in a 1–0 win over Le Havre.
 After being absent again that kept him out throughout 2016, After returning to the first team from injury in January, Chavarría scored again, in a 1–1 draw against FC Tours on 3 February 2017.
 He then scored two goals in two games between 17 February 2017 and 27 February 2017 against Clermont Foot and Stade Brestois Despite being out of the first team, Chavarría later added three more goals, adding the tally to seven goals this season in the total of 29 appearances at his first season at Reims.

 In the 2017–18 season, Chavarría started the season well when he scored two goals in five appearances against US Orléans and Bourg-en-Bresse.
 Since the start of the season, Chavarría said his aim was to help the side reach promotion to Ligue 1.
 He then scored on 13 September 2017, in a 5–0 win over Gazélec Ajaccio.
 Chavarría helped Stade de Reims win the 2017–18 Ligue 2, helping promote them to the Ligue 1 for the 2018–19 season.

-Mallorca / Málaga
+Mallorca

 On 5 July 2019, Chavarría joined La Liga side RCD Mallorca on a free transfer, signing a two-year contract.
-On 28 September of the following year, after 15 goalless appearances as his side suffered relegation, he reached an agreement with the club over his contract termination, and joined Segunda División's Málaga CF on a one-year deal just hours later.
+On 28 September of the following year, after 15 goalless appearances as his side suffered relegation, he reached an agreement with the club over his contract termination.

+Málaga

+On 28 September 2020, just hours after leaving Mallorca, Chavarría joined Segunda División's Málaga CF on a one-year deal.
+On 30 June 2023, after the club's relegation, he left after his contract expired.